netenglabs/bgperf2/README.md

 Targets are the container being tested.
 There are various ways to make target containers.
 One is to use a container that is already created.
 This is the easiest.
 The second is to compile the NOS.

-The problem is that over time how containers about put in dockerhub and how the stacks are compiled changes.
+The problem is that over time how containers are put in dockerhub and how the stacks are compiled changes.
 When I originally forked bgperf it hadn't changed in 4 years, so almost none of the containers could be built and all of the software had changed how they interat.
 I'm not sure how best to make bgperf work over time.